yochannah/carpentries.org/_posts/2022/01/2022-01-31-live-lesson-infrastructure.md

   </figcaption>
 </figure>

-With the new lesson infrastructure, changes, even major changes are applied immediately.
+With the new lesson infrastructure, changes to the styling, even major changes are applied immediately.
 Take for example this [chapter on editing (captured on 2022-01-26)][new-episodes] and compare it with [the same content, but using the previous version of the lesson infrastructure][old-episodes].
 This change happened with the click of a button (or had I been patient, I could have just